 Without a doubt, CoolSculpting works and is the leading non-invasive fat reduction technology.
-While we have seen great results with this over the last 6 years (that’s right, we’ve had it since 2011), a new line of applicators has really allowed Natasha to up her CoolSculpting game.
+While we have seen great results with this over the last six years (that’s right, we’ve had it since 2011), a new line of applicators has allowed Natasha to up her CoolSculpting game.
 Because of their improved design, treatment times have been almost cut in half.
-The surface area treated can be larger leading to better results and the occasional side effect of nerve pain is even more rare if it happens at all.
+The surface area treated can be more significant, leading to better results, and the occasional side effect of nerve pain is even rarer if it happens at all.

 We’re loving the CryoCorrect.

 A month or so ago at our staff lunch, Christy mentioned this new gismo for treating dark spots.
-She showed us a spot that she had made vanish on Tressa’s face (we always try new things on our staff first) and we were immediately sold.
-This is a very handy device from our good friends at SkinCeuticals that uses carbon dioxide to locally treat darkly pigmented spots.
-It’s quick, with minimal discomfort and no down time.
+She showed us a spot that she had made vanish on Tressa’s face (we always try new things on our staff first), and we were immediately sold.
+This is a very handy device from our good friends at SkinCeuticals that uses carbon dioxide to treat darkly pigmented spots locally.
+It’s quick, with minimal discomfort and no downtime.
 We liked it so much that we got Jill one too!

 The Muffinator rules.

-Tummy tucks have always been a great surgical procedure with great results.
-Over the years we have improved this by incorporating liposuction for the right patients and by eliminating drains in almost all patients.
+Tummy tucks have always been a tremendous surgical procedure with excellent results.
+Over the years, we have improved this by incorporating liposuction for the right patients and by eliminating drains in almost all patients.
 But a recent focus has been the attention to the love handles at the same time as we are working on the abdomen.

 One of our staff coined the term “Muffinator” for an operation that includes excision of the love handles (with or without liposuction) at the same time as the tummy tuck.
-This adds a little extra time to the operation, but really does not extend the recovery.
+This adds a little extra time to the operation but does not extend the recovery.
 The result is that not only do you have a flat stomach after this, but the muffin top is gone as well.

+6. A surprising use for fat